Prices from £19.99

 5. Depress the canister of the inhaler to administer the dose into the spacer.

-6. Your doctor will advise you on which technique to use in order to inhale the medicine.
-If you are unsure which method to use, ask your doctor or asthma nurse.
+6. Your doctor will advise you about which technique to use in order to inhale the medicine.
+If you are unsure which method to use, speak to your doctor.

 6a.
 If your doctor has suggested using the tidal or multiple-breath technique, breathe in and out steadily through the spacer 5 times.